 5. Check Your Cat’s Paws Frequently

 If your cat spends time outside, you should be giving them regular checks to ensure they don’t have any injuries.
 During the summer and winter months alike, this quick check should include their paws.
 During the summer, hot pavement can cause burns.
 In the winter, salt from the roads can dry out their paws and cause cracking, which can cause just as many problems as burns.

 If you do notice injuries, you should take your cat to the vet right away.
 Minor burns are difficult to notice, so most pet owners won’t pay them a second glance.
 However, if you can see the burns on your cat’s paws, they’re anything but minor and likely require veterinary attention.
 Since the burns are on the bottom of the paws, they can quickly become infected.
 Your cat will likely be in serious pain as well, even if they don’t show it.

 Cats are notorious for hiding their discomfort.
-They will likely act like everything is completely fine – even if they’re having serious difficulty walking.
+They will likely act like everything is completely fine, even if they’re having serious difficulty walking.

 If your cat’s paws do get burned, veterinary attention is often required.
 Paw wounds are difficult to heal.
 Without proper bandaging, they can get continuously ripped open and eventually infected.
-When in doubt, visit your vet – especially if you can see the burns and blisters.
+When in doubt, visit your vet, especially if you can see the burns and blisters.

 Featured Image Credit: Aldair-Pho, Pixabay